fivetran-tonykelly/fivetran-hol/README.md

 # fivetran-hol
-Git Repository for Fivetran <> Snowflake Hands on Labs
+Git Repository for Fivetran Hands on Labs